golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     - If the `DepositClaim` still exists at this point:
         - Bankster uses SCI to create an Ethereum transaction.
         - Bankster puts transaction ID in `DepositClaim.tx_hash`.
+    - This part must be done while the `DepositAccount` is still locked to prevent two simultaneous operations from independently making two separate payments for the same claim.
 6. **Unfreeze**:
-    - Bankster releases the lock on `DepositAccount`.
+    - Bankster commits the database transaction.

-The database transaction is committed after processing each disposition.
+        Database locks on `DepositAccount`s are released.

-An exception during the processing should release the lock and roll back the changes related to the current disposition but all the previous ones should stay in the database.
+An exception during the processing should interrupt the current transaction and roll back the changes related to the disposition being processed but all the previous disposition should stay in the database.

 After processing all the dispositions or encountering an exception, Bankster prepares the result.